telefonicaid/fiware-orion/doc/manuals/admin/perf_considerations.md

 The scenario 7 stops after 10 hours.
 The goal of this scenario is to check whether the system is degraded with a moderate load for a long period of time.

-Scenario 8 is the same than scenario 6, with the optimizations recommended by Orion’s developers, as follows:
+Scenario 8 is the same than scenario 6, with the [optimizations recommended by Orion’s developers](perf_tuning.md), as follows:

 1 - Added the next parameters to Orion startup:

-        -reqMutexPolicy none -writeConcern 0 -logLevel ERROR -notificationMode threadpool:q:n
+        -reqMutexPolicy none -writeConcern 0 -logLevel ERROR -notificationMode threadpool:1500:150

 2 - Created four indexes over the entities collection in the database: